 Reimbursement information provided in this policy for wasted and/or discarded drugs and biologicals may not cover every reimbursement type situation for a patient.
-Reimbursement and payment are determined by the plan documents under which the member is entitled to covered services.
+Reimbursement and payment are determined by the Plan Documents under which the member is entitled to Covered Services.
 Providers and facilities are urged to administer drugs and biologicals in an efficient manner to prevent waste of the product.

 When billing drugs, units of service must be billed in multiples of the dosage specified in the full CPT/HCPCS description.
-If the amount administered is not a multiple of the CPT/HCPCS code, round to the next highest unit in the CPT/HCPCS description for that code.
-Administered dose per wasted dose must not exceed the vial amount.
+If the amount administered is not a multiple of the CPT/HCPCS code, round to the next highest unit in the CPT[®]/HCPCS description for that code.
+Total dose, administered and wasted, must not exceed the vial amount.

-Example #1: If 750 milligrams (mg) of rituximab is administered, it is appropriate to bill for 8 units J9310, since the CPT/ HCPCS code J9310 defines the unit for rituximab as 100mg.
-If 800mg total are utilized, but only 750mg are administered, then 50mg is wasted and documented in the medical record.
-Since the administered amount requires billing 8 units of J9310, no wastage is billed for the 50mg that is not utilized.
+Example #1: If 750 milligrams (mg) of rituximab is administered, it is appropriate to bill for 75 units J9312, since the CPT/ HCPCS code J9312 defines the unit for rituximab as 10mg.
+If 800mg total are utilized, but only 750mg are administered, then 50mgs are wasted and documented in the medical record.
+Since the administered amount requires billing 75 units of J9312, 50mg of wastage is billed on a separate service line as 5 units of J9312 (along with the JW modifier) that is not utilized.